 Daydream and Cardboard |

-The lack of Apple stuff is because the company has never fully embraced VR (though it is still possible to use VR on iPhones, as we’ll get to below), while on the Android front, companies seem to be backing away from smartphone-based VR platforms, with standalone VR headsets like the Oculus Go and Oculus Quest being the more modern ‘mobile’ version of VR.
+The lack of Apple stuff is because the company has never fully embraced VR (though it is still possible to use VR on iPhones, as we’ll get to below), while on the Android front, as noted above, companies are backing away from smartphone-based VR platforms, with standalone VR headsets like the Oculus Quest range being the more modern ‘mobile’ version of VR.

 Of course, these cost more than buying a headset for a phone you already have, so they’re not ideal if you’re on a budget.
-Fortunately, plenty of the options above are still good.
+Fortunately, plenty of the options above are still viable.

-Below you’ll find more information on the main mobile VR platforms.
+Below you’ll find more information on the main mobile VR platforms – though note that many of them are on their way out, so we can’t fully recommend them.

 Google Daydream is Google’s biggest stab at VR yet.
 Currently the Google Pixel 3, Pixel 3 XL, Pixel 2, Pixel 2 XL, Pixel, Pixel XL, Samsung Galaxy S9, Samsung Galaxy S9 Plus, Samsung Galaxy Note 8, Samsung Galaxy S8, Samsung Galaxy S8 Plus, LG V30, Moto Z2 Force, Moto Z, Moto Z Force, Huawei Mate 9 Pro, Huawei Porsche Design Mate 9, Asus ZenFone AR and ZTE Axon 7 are compatible with Daydream.

-As well as having a compatible phone you’ll also need a Daydream View headset, which at the time of writing costs £99.
+As well as having a compatible phone you’ll also need a Daydream View headset, which at the time of writing can be found from around £50.
 However, Google has discontinued this, so stock is limited.
 In other words, if you want to experience Daydream with your phone, you’ll need to pick up a headset soon.

 Once bought, you’ll be ready to experience some of the best mobile VR available.
 Google Daydream is a great option because it only runs on fairly powerful phones and the headset itself is well-built, and even comes with a remote to better control VR experiences.
 There are also a number of VR games and experiences that are exclusive to Google Daydream.

 Samsung Gear VR is the other high-end mobile VR option.
 The newest version of the headset comes with a controller, just like Google Daydream, and is similarly well-built and comfortable.
-At full price it costs more, but it can often be found for around £70.
+It costs more, but it can often be found for around £70.

 Gear VR is also only compatible with select Samsung phones, specifically the Samsung Galaxy S10, Samsung Galaxy S10 Plus, Samsung Galaxy S10e, Samsung Galaxy S10 5G, Samsung Galaxy Note 9, Galaxy S9 Plus, Galaxy S9, Galaxy Note 8, Galaxy S8, Galaxy S8 Plus, Galaxy S7, Galaxy S7 Edge, Galaxy Note 5, Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge Plus, Galaxy A8 Star, Galaxy A8, Galaxy A8 Plus and Galaxy Note 4.
 Note though that some of these phones only fit older models of the Gear VR.

-You may notice that the Samsung Galaxy S20 range, Note 10 and Galaxy Note 10 Plus are absent from that list, and that’s no accident.
+You may notice that the Samsung Galaxy S21 range and other newer models are absent from that list, and that’s no accident.
 As with Daydream, Gear VR has been largely abandoned, though the store and other software should still work for compatible handsets.

 The Gear VR has similar advantages to Daydream, in that it’s a relatively high-end option with a high-quality headset.
 As it’s been around for a while it also has a large amount of content, with well over 1000 Gear VR apps and games available right now.
 Note however that this library may not continue to grow much now that support is winding down.

-Google Cardboard is for anyone whose Android phone doesn’t support Samsung Gear VR or Google Daydream, or just anyone who doesn’t want to spend much on a VR headset.
+Google Cardboard used to be a ‘lesser’ form of smartphone VR, designed for anyone whose Android phone doesn’t support Samsung Gear VR or Google Daydream, or just anyone who doesn’t want to spend much on a VR headset.
+But now, with those platforms largely abandoned, it’s arguably a better choice, especially as it works on newer phones.

 In general, Cardboard apps and games will work with any Android 4.1 or above phone and even iPhones, as long as they’re running iOS 8 or above.

 Then you just need a Google Cardboard viewer, which is essentially a cheap headset.
 These vary in quality and price, with ones literally made of cardboard available from a few pounds, while sturdier plastic options could run you up to around £30.
-Google itself makes one for £15.
 You can even make your own.
 Note however that some only fit phones of certain sizes, so check the details before you buy.

 This all makes Google Cardboard extremely affordable and accessible, but the headsets themselves are of course nowhere near the quality of the ones above, and many of the apps and experiences aren’t as high-quality either.

-However, Google Cardboard has the advantage of still being fully supported, so going forward we might see the library of supported content grow more than it does for Gear VR.
+However, Google Cardboard has the advantage of still being fully supported, so going forward we might see the library of supported content grow more than it does for Gear VR or Daydream.

 Google Cardboard will generally be your best option for iPhone VR, but as long as you have an iPhone 5S or above there are other VR headsets available too.